 Neuroscience and the Enneagram are two pieces of the same puzzle, and they serve a powerful function when paired together.
 Dr. Jerome has made his science-based model approachable and accessible to engage the reader from concept to practical application and beyond.

 This beautiful, fully-illustrated book has sold out twice, and it’s now in its third printing.
-If you want to experience the Enneagram like never before, check out Whole-Identity here.
+If you want to experience the Enneagram like never before, check out The Brain-Based Enneagram here.

 Dr. Jerome D. Lubbe is the owner and clinician at Thrive Neuro Health in Atlanta, where he specializes in childhood development disorders, movement disorders, brain injury rehab, and more.
 His ultimate pursuit of aiding people in optimizing their physical, mental, and emotional health for the purpose of spiritual well-being has led him to develop content that marries the fields of neuroscience and spirituality into NeuroTheology.

 Want Another Fresh Look at the Enneagram?
 Introducing wearable Enneagram art.

 I’ve teamed up with a renowned fine artist to bring you unique Enneagram jewelry, because I was tired of seeing the only Enneagram ‘merch’ out there being high on ‘kitsch’ and low on dignity, and elegance.
 I wanted to create encapsulations of this symbol that convey its dynamism and gravity, pieces that I’d be proud to wear, myself.
 I’m really happy with how this initial line came out—and if you end up liking it too, we’ll craft more.